Yearnsmith/listr/READMEP.md

 ##### Remove an Item

 To remove an item, select *Remove Item* from the menu, and select the item from the interactive list.
 If the item is not on the screen, continue scrolling down, or use the `←` and `→` keys to page through.

 Pressing `Enter` while the item is highlighted will be remove the item.

-##### Change List Title
+##### Change A List's Title

 To change the title of a list, select *Change title*.
 Lister will prompt you for a new title.

 ##### View Your List

 To view the list select *View List*.
 The current list will be printed to the screen.

 ##### Save Your List

 To save a list select *Save List*.
 Lister will automatically name the save-file with the name of your list.

 ##### Get Help